 What Are Some Common Causes of Foot and Heel Pain?

-Some foot pain is due to hereditary conditions, some are due to your lifestyle, and some just happen naturally.
-The first step in fixing pain in your foot is determining what the cause is.
+Some pain is due to hereditary conditions, some are due to your lifestyle, and some just happen naturally.
+The first step in fixing pain in your foot injury is determining what the cause is.
 Here are a few common causes:

 - Heel spurs.
 Bones can develop calcium over time, and if enough calcium builds up, it can cause a painful spur on the bottom of your foot.
 Every time you put weight on that foot, the spur will dig into the tendons, causing pain.
 This can be identified by a sharp pain in your heel when you stand or move.